sascha-pst/sascha-pst.github.io/_books/emerson-thestoics-andme.md

 ---
-title: Emerson, the Stoics, and Me:
+title: Emerson, the Stoics, and Me
 subtitle: Timeless Wisdom for Living an Authentic Life
 author: Mark Matousek
 year_published: 2025